 - You will abide by College Policy, including, but not limited to, the Standards of Conduct policy, Code of Ethics policy, FERPA policy, Acceptable Use of IT Resources and the College's Prevention of Harassment and Discrimination policy.

 Follow the guidelines below for getting paid as a student employee:

-- Timesheets are submitted twice a month and are due in TLR by 10 am on the due date.
-Due dates for the upcoming pay periods are as follows:
+- Timesheets are submitted twice a month and are due in Time & Labor by 10 am on the due date.

 - When taking leave, please indicate who the leave is for and include a brief description in the Remarks section of your timesheet (see examples below):